Dibieoluchi/banking_data/README.md

 4. Data-Driven Marketing: Use data insights to design more targeted marketing campaigns and personalized services to prevent churn and increase customer loyalty.

-Data Limitations
+# Data Limitations

 It's essential to acknowledge the limitations of the data, including the restricted time frame with data available for only two years.
 This limitation may affect the depth of insights related to long-term trends and changes in customer behavior.
-Additionally, external factors and macroeconomic conditions may influence regional impact beyond what is captured in the dataset.
+Additionally, external factors and macroeconomic conditions may influence regional impacts beyond what is captured in the dataset.

 In conclusion, the combination of SQL and Python skills, coupled with data visualization, has allowed for a comprehensive analysis of customer transactions and their regional impact, offering actionable insights for the bank's strategic planning and decision-making.
 This approach can be a valuable asset for any financial institution seeking to optimize its services and improve customer retention.